mila-iqia/slurm-queue-time-pred/docs/4_Feature_exploration.md

  </i>
 </div>
 <br>
 The green hatched lines in the graphs above represent the MSE obtained by training the model with the set of all features (76).
-The loss cannot fall below this line with less training features.
-It is expected that the loss decreases monotonically, since the model always has the possibility of putting a zero coefficient in front of a feature which is not used for the prediction.
+Because a properly-trained model can always chose to ignore some input features (using a zero coefficient), we get a monotonic decrease in the loss by adding more features.
+This applies to the training loss, but not to the test loss.
 <br></br>
 We find that the features selected by each of the models and the order of selection vary.
 This can be explained by the varying complexity of the models used; from the linear model to the 7-layer model, the complexity increases.
+One of the visible trends is that all models tend to make the best use of the so-called "augmented" features.
+That is, features that were artificially added to represent the state of the visible SLURM queue with many jobs already scheduled.
+Those jobs are identified with a naming scheme that matches <code>*_above</code>.
+<br></br>
-Despite this, there is a tendency for models to choose “augmented” features, with the presence of *_above features that provide information related to the jobs that precede a given job.
-Among these jobs, those pending with higher priority (q_*_above) seem to have a greater predictive importance than the running jobs (r_*_above).
+Among these jobs, those pending with higher priority (<code>q_*_above</code>) seem to have a greater predictive importance than the running jobs (<code>r_*_above</code>).
 Overall, the amount of memory, GPUs and CPU cores used on the computing cluster when submitting the job appear to be good predictors of the job’s waiting time.
 <br></br>
 </div>

 ## Code Documentation

-<div align="justify">To run a feature exploration experiment, run the <b>run_experiment.py</b> script from the <b>slurm_queue_time_pred.explore_features</b> module specifying the desired training (hyper)parameters, as listed in <a href="docs/1_Methods.md"> Methods</a>.
+<div align="justify">To run a feature exploration experiment, run the <code>run_experiment.py</code> script from the <code>slurm_queue_time_pred.explore_features</code> module specifying the desired training (hyper)parameters, as listed in <a href="1_Methods.md"> Methods</a>.
 The features argument does not apply.
 Here are the additional arguments:
 <br></br>
 </div>
 <table>